custom-cards/decluttering-card/README.md

 We all use multiple times the same configuration accros our lovelace configuration and we don't want to change the same things in a hundred places accross our configuration each time we want to modify something.

-`decluterring-card` to the rescue!!
+`declutterring-card` to the rescue!!
 This card allows you to reuse multiple times the same configuration in your lovelace configuration to avoid repetition.

 ## Configuration